 - Intentional acts such as bullying or sexual harassment by a teacher or other students.

-To help you better understand lawsuits against Nevada schools, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand lawsuits against Nevada schools, our Nevada personal injury lawyers discuss, below:

 - 1. Are schools in Nevada liable for teacher or employee negligence?

 - 1.1.
 Scope of employment of Nevada teachers and employees

 - 1.3.
 Damage cap on negligence lawsuits against schools

 - 2. When are schools liable for an employee's intentional wrongful acts?

 - 3. What duty of care is owed by a Nevada school?

 - 3.2.
 Nevada schools' duty to prevent accidents